 *4.325 To certify, under Seal of the Circuit Court of the official Seal of the County, without charge, copies of any and all resolutions or decision on any of the proceedings of the Board of Commissioners, when required by the Board or any of its members; or when required by any other person upon payment of $1.00 per folio, therefore.

-*4.326 To preside, until a Chairperson or temporary Chairperson is elected, during the first meeting of the Board of Commissioners in each calendar year.
+*4.326 To preside, until a Chair or temporary Chair is elected, during the first meeting of the Board of Commissioners in each calendar year.

 4.327 To have up‑dated copies of these rules available for reference by the general public during regular office hours and at all meetings of the Board.